Second, only to Bitcoin, the most notable cryptocurrency to watch is Ether (ETH).

 - Proof of work for Ethereum will eventually become obsolete

-- In 2021 Ethereum will merge the Beacon chain with the current Ethereum mainnet
+- Ethereum merged the Beacon chain with the current Ethereum mainnet

-- This merger will precede the rollout of shard chains in 2022, which will improve Ethereum scalability and capacity
+- This merger precedes the rollout of shard chains, which goal is to improve Ethereum scalability and capacity

 - You can stake Ethereum with no minimum requirement with online platforms such as eToro, Coinbase and Kraken.